 - Malta payroll outsourcing: However, there is another option available that solves both concerns – by working with Bradford Jacobs.
 We can handle payroll and compliance for all your employees in Malta.
-We take the administrative stress off your shoulders so you can focus on what you do best.
+We take the administrative stress off your shoulders so you can focus on what you do best

-Malta Payroll Services
+Maltese Payroll Services

-International companies expanding into Malta open up a wealth of opportunities for expansion throughout the European Union and further afield, with the island’s relatively close proximity to North African and eastern Mediterranean markets.
+International companies expanding into Malta open a wealth of opportunities for expansion throughout the European Union and further afield, with the island’s relatively close proximity to North African and eastern Mediterranean markets.